Null (SQL): Aggregate functions

-This query will always output exactly one row, counting of the number of employees whose last name contains "Jones", and giving the minimum and maximum wage found for those employees.
+This query will always output exactly one row, counting the number of employees whose last name contains "Jones", and giving the minimum and maximum wage found for those employees.
 However, what happens if none of the employees fit the given criteria?
 Calculating the minimum or maximum value of an empty set is impossible, so those results must be NULL, indicating there is no answer.
 This is not an Unknown value, it is a Null representing the absence of a value.
 The result would be:

 When two nulls are equal: grouping, sorting, and some set operations

 Because SQL:2003 defines all Null markers as being unequal to one another, a special definition was required in order to group Nulls together when performing certain operations.
 SQL defines "any two values that are equal to one another, or any two Nulls", as "not distinct".
-This definition of not distinct allows SQL to group and sort Nulls when the GROUP BY clause (and other keywords that perform grouping) are used.
+This definition of not distinct allows SQL to group and sort Nulls when the GROUP BY clause (or another SQL language feature that performs grouping) is used.

-Other SQL operations, clauses, and keywords use "not distinct" in their treatment of Nulls.
-These include the following:
+Other SQL operations, clauses, and keywords using the "not distinct" definition in their treatment of Nulls include: